-I recently took a discovery call from a startup founder who wanted advice on how to separate from her co-founder:
+A recent discovery call with a startup founder who wanted advice on separating from her co-founder went a little like this:

 My co-founder and I are having irreconcilable differences.